(888) 552-6760 SCHEDULE AN APPOINTMENT

 Cancer-related pain has a wide variety of causes—the cancer itself, tests and procedures to diagnose the cancer, or therapies to treat the cancer—and pain may appear in different forms.
 It may come and go and range in severity.

 Regardless of the cause, type or severity of the pain, it’s crucial to discuss it with your care team.
 It should never be viewed as an inescapable consequence of the disease.
-Pain is highly treatable, and many evidence-based medical treatments and evidence-informed integrative therapies are available to help reduce it.
+Pain is highly treatable, and many evidence-based medical treatments and evidence-informed supportive therapies are available to help reduce it.

 Pain as a side effect of cancer